What is Designing in Print Media

-To design a job, you should first decide the software to use, keeping in mind the type of output taken.
-Each type of job designed has some limitations to the software used, so before starting to design, think of the software to design the particular job, i.e., Adobe Indesign, CorelDraw, Adobe Illustrator or others, which is easier to do that particular job.
+To design a job, you should first decide the software to use, keeping in mind the type of output it takes.
+Each type of job designed has some limitations to the software used, so before starting to design think of the software to design the particular job.

-When you open a new file, you will be presented with a dialogue box to define a page size where we will do our designs.
+When you open a new file, you will be presented with a dialogue box to define a page size.
+It is customizable according to the size of our design.

-There are 3 types of alignment: Left, Right, Centre.
-Sometimes even Top and Bottom are included as alignment while doing any vector designs.
+There are various types of alignment we use while designing a job.
+Those are; Left, Right and Centre.
+Sometimes, Top and Bottom are considered as alignment while measuring any vector alignments.

-If you are designing any bills, you need to adjust Sl.No., Properties and Amount using tab setting.
+If you are designing any bills, you need to adjust column setting.
+It is done using a tab setting.

-If you are designing any conditions page, you need to give space between serial number and text, which will be adjusted by indent.
+If you are designing any paragraph page which has any sub-text, it will be adjusted by an indent.

-If you are giving any sub-conditions, you need to adjust the matter with a hanging indent.
+If you are designing any sub-sub-paragraphs, you need to adjust the text using hanging indent.

-If you are designing any multi-color job, a text is placed above a background.
-If you print it, the text may feel to be moving away from the background and will show a white gap which will be adjusted by a method called trapping, where the text will be given an outline which is overprinted on the background.
+If you are designing any multi-colour job, a text is placed above a background.
+If you print it, the text may move little giving rise to a white gap between text and background.
+This will be fixed by a method called trapping.

-If you are designing an odd shaped design, to cut it you need a die which is a wooden plank with the blade shaped as per the design.
+If you are designing an odd shaped design, which cannot be cut with a regular cutting machine.
+This needs a special method called Diecut, which is basically a wooden plank with the blade shaped as per the design.
 It is cut using a punching machine.

-When you make binding in perfect binding (section sewing) or case binding, the space between the front and back cover page is called a spine.
+When you design a corporate book, which requires binding having the pages arranged as sections, the binding used for this is perfect binding (section sewing) or case binding.
+The space between the front and back cover page is called a spine.